 You can also hire a taxi to take you to David Gareja (if you are going from somewhere else or they are not running).
 This will certainly be more expensive.
 Make sure they also wait for you as well.

 - The complex is a working monastery.
-There is a lot of places that may be closed off while you are there due to religious services or other reasons.
+There are a lot of places that may be closed due to religious services or other reasons.

 - Don’t miss the parts at the top.
 We went on a low tourist day and I wouldn’t have known there was more to the complex if my friend wasn’t there.
 If you can, hike all the way up to the other church at the top.